Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 No architectural style is born in isolation.
 It borrows from earlier styles, emphasizing some features, deemphasizing others until a new, identifiable form emerges.
 The Arts & Crafts styles are no exception.

-While the Arts & Crafts movement provided the philosophy and rationale, the nuances of the architecture were taken from a great many sources: late Victorian shingle-style and other purely American influences such as Shaker and Southwest Spanish Mission; as well as some distinctly Asian influences, particularly the broad horizontal lines, low roofs, and well-crafted natural materials characteristic of the traditional Japanese house
+While the Arts & Crafts movement provided the philosophy and rationale, the nuances of the architecture were taken from a great many sources: late Victorian Shingle Style and other purely American influences such as Shaker and Southwest Spanish Mission; as well as some distinctly Asian influences, particularly the broad horizontal lines, low roofs, and well-crafted natural materials characteristic of the traditional Japanese house

 But, they also blend into each other to such an extent that it is often impossible to positively classify a particular house as one or the other style.
 A Craftsman bungalow with Prairie elements is as common as a Prairie house with Craftsman elements.
-Four-square houses freely adopted features of both.
+Four-Square houses freely adopted features of both.

 So while these uniquely American styles are identifiable, and excellent examples of each can be found in Nebraska communities, most Arts & Crafts era houses are hybrids of the three main styles – incorporating many of the best features of each.